The Cliff at Naculo Falls: Unique Airbnb with its Own Waterfall

-- The hot shower in our bathroom was not working.
-Again, this was not communicated with me.
-There are two communal bathrooms outside.
-However, by the time we needed to wash up, the power had gone out in the whole property so we still weren’t able to use any of the hot showers.
+- Hot shower in the bathroom was not working.
+There are 2 communal bathrooms outside, but by the time we needed to wash up, the power had gone out in the whole property so we weren’t able to use any of the hot showers

-- The metal view deck across the waterfall was damaged.
-Again, not communicated with me.
+- The metal view deck across the waterfall was in ruins.

-- Lastly, the road to The Cliff was steep and not properly cemented.
-The sides of the roads were cemented, but the middle area was bare.
-As we were leaving the property, our car got stuck on the road going up.
+- The road to The Cliff was steep and not fully cemented.
+I believe this is an important information, especially for people like us who drive manual cars.
+As we were leaving the property, our car got stuck in the road going up.
 It was raining and muddy.
 Honestly, I was scared.
 Thankfully, we were able to get out of the rut and go home safely.

 I always book in Airbnb so I already have expectations.
-I think one major improvement for this listing is for the hosts to let the guests know beforehand about the things that aren’t working.
-Sometimes it’s not really about a particular issue but the fact there’s a lot of these tiny issues and it contributes to the whole stay experience.
+I think one major improvement that could easily be done is for the hosts to be upfront about issues in the property.
+Sometimes it’s not really about a particular issue but the fact there’s a lot of these small issues and it contributes to the whole stay experience.

-That saying, it’s still a worthwhile Airbnb to book.
+That saying, in my opinion, it’s still a worthwhile Airbnb to book.
 It’s a good option for those looking for unique staycations near Manila.